versayr/rustpass/README.md

-A lightweight CLI tool for generating custom secure passowords.
+A lightweight CLI tool for generating custom secure passwords.

 Inspired by XKCD.